 Southern Telecom has dark fiber in Florida that reaches from Jacksonville through St. Augustine, Daytona Beach, Melbourne, West Palm, Ft.
 Lauderdale and Miami and up the Florida West Coast through Ft.
 Myers and Tampa to Orlando and back to Daytona Beach.
 This dark fiber route passes through six percent of the U.S. population and offers connectivity to international traffic via other carriers' Latin American submarine cables.

 Southern Telecom's 332 mile Atlanta to Jacksonville dark fiber route connects Atlanta's metropolitan dark fiber network, Macon business district dark fiber network and the Jacksonville business district dark fiber network.
-Southern Telecom has other dark fiber networks available in Savannah and Valdosta.
+Southern Telecom has other dark fiber networks available in Savannah, Valdosta, and Eastern Georgia.

 Southern Telecom has a 19 mile metro fiber network available in Pascagoula.